zapatos24/dsc-full-ds-regression-intro-nyc-ds-060319/README.md

 ## Introduction

 In this section, you'll get a chance to synthesize your skills and conduct a full data science process.
-To start, you'll extract appropriate data from a sql database.
-From there, you'll continue exploring and cleaning your data, modelling the data and conducting statistical analyses!
+To start, you'll extract appropriate data from a SQL database.
+From there, you'll continue exploring and cleaning your data, modeling the data and conducting statistical analyses!

 ## Objectives
 You will be able to: